antonsjava/slformatter/README.md

 ```

 It is also possible to format length of individual parts of the pattern.
-Maximum and minimum length can be specified for part
+Maximum and minimum length can be specified.

-Following patterna
+Following pattern
 ```
 ${date} ${time} ${level:3:3}: ${message}
 ```